-Queen Elizabeth, Gloriana herself resplendent in all her majesty rode, attended by her courtiers and soldiers, through the city basking in the adulation of the people thronging the narrow streets and occasionally giving a stiff wave.
+Queen Elizabeth, Gloriana herself resplendent in all her majesty, rode through the city attended by her courtiers and soldiers while basking in the adulation of the people thronging the narrow streets and occasionally giving a stiff wave.

-Following behind Lord Cecil turned to Sir Francis Walsingham.
-“They love her for our fleet’s success, my heartiest congratulations to you sirrah, the spanish are indeed routed.”
+Following closely behind, Lord Cecil turned to Sir Francis Walsingham.
+“They love her for our fleet’s success, my heartiest congratulations to you sirrah, the Spanish are indeed routed.”

-“Not too loud my lord, see and keep silent.” cautioned the spymaster and they rode on behind the queen resplendent in all her painted glory, an automaton made of flesh and bone kept alive by magick.
+“Not too loud my lord, see and keep silent!” cautioned the spymaster and they rode on behind the queen resplendent in all her painted glory, an automaton of flesh and bone kept alive by magick.